satya-das/cib/xtra-docs/README.md

   - This has nothing to do with name mangling, I am mentioning because someone thought `cib` does some name mangling of it's own because of this weird looking symbol.

 ## Why MethodTable
 For calling library functions we do not strictly need MethodTable.
 We could have just exported functions with extern "C" declrations.
-But there are reasons why I chose MethodTable:
+But there are reasons why MethodTable is chosen:
   - It is helpful in supporting overload functions.
   - We don't need to have unique names for every functions in entire library.
   - Helps supporting backward compatibility